 The first levels in which a figure skater may perhaps compete at a regional competition are the pre-preliminary, preliminary, or pre-juvenile levels.
 Those events are non-qualifying events; that is, skaters placing in pre-preliminary, preliminary, or pre-juvenile do not advance to Sectionals, or the U.S. National Figure Skating Championships.

-Pre-juvenile skaters must be younger than 13 and have passed the pre-juvenile free skating and pre-juvenile moves in the field tests.
+Pre-juvenile skaters must have passed the pre-juvenile free skating and pre-juvenile moves in the field tests.
 (To qualify to take a free skating test, a skater must first pass the corresponding moves test.)

 Plan Way In Advance If You Would Like Your Child to Compete At Regionals: